 Step 2: Company Description

 In this section, offer a more detailed overview of your company, including its background, structure, and goals.
-Use your business plan planner to ensure you cover the following:
+Use your business plan sample to ensure you cover the following:

 Company History: Describe when and how your business was founded.